If love is lost in any family, happiness becomes lacking for everyone, no matter how affluent the family is.

 The Prophet preferred a life of poverty, which was sometimes close to, if not below, the subsistence level.
 Yet this did not detract from the fact that his was a very happy home, with love spreading from its rooms to those who were associated in any way with the Prophet’s family.

-Should love be removed from the life of any family, happiness becomes lacking for everyone, no matter how affluent the family may be.
+Should love be removed from the life of any family, happiness becomes lacking for everyone, no matter how affluent the family is

 Wealth can buy comfort and luxury, but it cannot buy love and happiness.
 Muhammad (peace and blessings be upon him) experienced first a life of poverty when he was brought up by his uncle Abu Talib, who had a large family and small means.